Aerial photography research guide

 To find Australian imagery, follow these steps.
 For imagery of Papua New Guinea or other countries, Ask a Librarian.

-- Use the catalogues Advanced Search to search by call number.
+- Use the catalogue Advanced Search to search by call number

-- Your search results will show a list of photography covered by that grid reference.
+- Your search results will show a list of photography covered by that sheet number.

 You will need to identify the topographic sheet number for your area of interest for smaller towns, more obscure places, and study sites defined by geographic features or coordinates.